browserengineering/book/book/animations.md

 artifact of the rendering pipeline.]

-A naive implementation of this tree (allocating one node for each visual effect) is not too hard to implement---and tthere is an exercise at the end of this chapter for it---but each additional render surface requires more memory and slows down draw a bit more.
+A naive implementation of this tree (allocating one node for each visual effect) is not too hard to implement---and there is an exercise at the end of this chapter for it---but each additional render surface requires more memory and slows down draw a bit more.
 So real browsers analyze the visual effect tree to determine which ones really need render surfaces, and which don't.
 Opacity, for